MSOL Restricted Contractibility to Planar Graphs: Restricted Contractibility is Fixed-Parameter Tractable

-\item On the other hand, if a bad $h(H'_{t_i})$-component is not large, it must produce at most seven bad cells.This implies that $h(H'_{t_i})$ must have a number of bad cells bounded by $7k$ and therefore for some j, $h(H_{t_i,r_j})$ is a flat embedding. \end{packed_enum}
+\begin{packed_enum} \item If an $h(H_{t_i})$-component is large, then we can embed $K_{3,3}$ into $h_+(H_{t_i})$.
+This implies that there must be some $H_{t_i}$ having no large $h(H_{t_i})$-component, otherwise the graph would not be $k$-contractible. \item On the other hand, if a bad $h(H_{t_i})$-component is not large, it can produce at most seven bad cells.
+This implies that $h(H_{t_i})$ must have a number of bad cells bounded by $7k$ and therefore for some $j$, the embedding $h(H_{t_i,r_j})$ contains no bad cells and it is a flat embedding. \end{packed_enum}